-New AC Installations: What Does a New Air Conditioner Cost in Atlanta?
+New HVAC Installations: What Does a New Air Conditioner and Furnace Cost in Atlanta?
 How much a new air conditioning, heating, or air filtration system will cost varies greatly depending on a host of factors.
 These variables normally fall into a few categories: Lifestyle Factors: The health conditions of the home's occupants (allergies, respiratory issues, and sensitivity to surroundings) How the occupants "feel" comfortable (partiality to cooler or warmer temperatures) Hobbies and activities occurring inside the house (musical instruments, crafts, wine) Building and Environmental Factors: The number, design, and size of windows present, the direction the home faces, and age of the home Type of building, roofing, siding, ductwork, and amount of insulation present Geographic climate, lot size, city regulations and surrounding atmosphere including regular humidity, close-by industries, available land, and codes required Utilities desired or available; solar, geothermal, gas, electric, LP, oil Contractor Risk Factors: Contractor licensing, insurance, bonding, and financial constancy Legitimacy, ability, and certification level of the employees installing the furnaces and air conditioners Satisfaction Guarantees and service level (obtainability and commitment to customer satisfaction) All of these aspects and more help to decide the style, size, and level of work necessary to properly heat and cool a home, which normally goes into the expense associated with the new system.
-What Can You Expect to Pay?
-Ranch or Smaller Residence Up to 2000 square feet 1 or 1.5 Story $40 - $250 per month with approved financing, or $6,000 - $15,000 Average Suburban Home 2000-3500 square feet 1-3 Story $100 - $500/month with approved financing, or $8,000 - $25,000 Luxury Home 3500+ square feet Various levels or highly custom $250+ per month with approved financing, or $18,000 - $60,000+ Potential pricing may vary depending on geographic location, personal lifestyle, system settings, equipment maintenance and installation of equipment and duct system.
+What Can You Expect to Pay for a Total HVAC System?
+Ranch or Smaller Residence Up to 2000 square feet 1 or 1.5 Story $40 - $250 per month with approved financing Average Suburban Home 2000-3500 square feet 1-3 Story $100 - $500 per month with approved financing Luxury Home 3500+ square feet Various levels or highly custom< $250+ per month with approved financing Take AdvantageTo provide our customers with high-quality equipment and service at competitive rates, we started the Advantage Program, which is a worry-free program that provides HVAC equipment with a full coverage repair and maintenance plan starting at only $99 per month*!
+Learn More *Potential pricing may vary depending on geographic location, personal lifestyle, system settings, equipment maintenance and installation of equipment and duct system.
 Since every home’s heating and cooling system must be completely custom developed and installed, it is quite difficult for good contractors like Peachtree Service Experts to provide a specific estimate without investigating all the factors on-site that can be found during an in-home comfort analysis.
 However, we can suggest large ranges of the potential HVAC system price based on the approximate size of a home that isn’t yet 30 years old.
 Keep in mind however, even the price ranges above could vary much more, depending on all the factors and circumstances of a particular home and homeowner.
 How HVAC Systems Are Priced by the Manufacturer (MSRP) Central heating and cooling systems are similar to vehicle classes.
 Systems usually fall into large (and sometimes misleading) ranges of "economy", "mid-level", and "premium".
 However, because every homeowner is distinct, each new heating and cooling system is manually installed, and because of all the previous factors we discussed, the process and ultimate pricing of a heating and cooling system could be equated to picking vehicle "Options."
 Home Comfort Options Home comfort Options include size and efficiency, in addition to air quality control, such as the efficiency of air cleaners and air filters.
 Air quality control systems are imperative for homeowners with infants and children, people in the home with allergy or respiratory problems, or climate control issues that require humidification controls.
 Thermostat controls are also a large part of the home comfort puzzle, and a wide choice of mobile and Wi-Fi options now exist.
 Other home comfort options include adding the recommended amount of insulation or redesigning, correcting, and cleaning ductwork to ensure the system works efficiently.
 Some selections can be bought as a bundle, but many of these choices must be determined through a complete Home Comfort Analysis, which is a complimentary service we have.
 All of these options should be considered very carefully, since the best air conditioner or furnace can’t correctly control the comfort of the home if the duct work, attic insulation, or air filter is inadequate for the home and its inhabitants.
 To learn more or get your no-obligation Home Comfort Analysis, which includes your customized new system estimate, call 678-235-9699 now, or download our free eBook "Home Heating and Air Conditioning for Dummies".